hknd23/DeepLearningCausal/README.md

 plot(deep_pattc$response_history)
 ```

-Users can employ 'plot(deeppattc\$complier\_history)' and 'plot(deeppattc\$response\_history)' can be employed to illustrate the trace plots of the loss and metric functions of the complier and response models used for estimating the PATT.
+Users can employ "plot(deeppattc\$complier\_history)" and "plot(deeppattc\$response\_history)" to illustrate the trace plots of the loss and metric functions of the complier and response models used for estimating the PATT.

 ![](tutorial_files/tutorial_files/figure-gfm/complier_trace2025-10-26.png)<!-- -->
 ![](tutorial_files/tutorial_files/figure-gfm/response_trace2025-10-26.png)<!-- -->